 In the State of Florida, the rampant insurance fraud by unscrupulous contractors, as well as the overwhelming filing of frivolous lawsuits have forced carriers to their limits and forced them to operate while being financially insolvent or close their doors.

-To provide coverage for our policyholders, Edison Insurance purchases reinsurance only from A rated companies.
-Edison has secured coverage in the event of multiple storms in the same year, as well as coverage for damage from a 1 in 100 year storm; a storm we hope to never experience.
-Our priority to is to be here for our policyholders when they need us for many years to come.
+To provide coverage for our policyholders, Edison Insurance purchases reinsurance only from A-rated companies.
+Edison has secured coverage in the event of multiple storms in the same year, as well as coverage for damage from a 1 in a 100-year storm; a storm we hope to never experience.
+Our priority is to be here for our policyholders when they need us for many years to come.
 It is important to note, when shopping for homeowners insurance, peace of mind comes from knowing your carrier is financially stable and prepared to stand by their policyholders.

 Fraud costs the insurance industry millions of dollars each year.
 Understanding how to avoid and report fraud is how you can help keep the costs of your premiums low.
 Currently, areas throughout the state are being blanketed with advertisements from roofing companies claiming they will be able to replace your roof at no charge as the insurance company will pay for all damage due to Hurricane Irma.
 Hurricane Irma occurred 3 years ago.
 Any wind damage suffered by the passing of this storm would have been noticed a long time before this year.
 Yet, contractors continue to visit homeowners, enticing them with exorbitant incentives, and encouraging them to sue insurance carriers for, sometimes, up to 3 times the cost of a roof replacement.